michaeladamstrickland/Convexa/PHASE_4_IMPLEMENTATION_COMPLETE.md

-# 🚀 LEADFLOW AI - PHASE 4 IMPLEMENTATION COMPLETE
+# 🚀 CONVEXA AI - PHASE 4 IMPLEMENTATION COMPLETE

 ## Project Overview

-**Leadflow AI** is a comprehensive real estate lead generation SaaS platform designed to compete with industry leaders like PropStream, BatchLeads, and REsimpli at a fraction of the cost.
+**Convexa AI** is a comprehensive real estate lead generation SaaS platform designed to compete with industry leaders like PropStream, BatchLeads, and REsimpli at a fraction of the cost.
 The platform combines intelligent web scraping, AI-powered deal analysis, automated skip tracing, and multi-channel campaign management.

 ## ✅ Completed Implementation